-Recent posts have been devoted to experiment in packing their small bikes for months of pedaling cross country.
-Newly inspired to hit the road myself, the vertical rack's cargo potential intrigued me.
+Recent posts have been devoted to experimenting with packing their small bikes for months of pedaling cross country.
+Newly inspired to hit the road myself, the vertical rack’s cargo potential intrigued me.

-Common sense did not prevail in this case since I attached the Crossrack upside down, essentially rending the rack useless.
+Common sense did not prevail in this case since I attached the Crossrack upside down, essentially rendering the rack useless.

 On to the Xootr website . . . and all became clear to me.